DND living accommodations instruction

 Note 2 – A Reserve Force member identified as a priority 3 may be considered for occupancy with less than three years remaining on their period of employment if they meet the period of employment as defined in section 13.02, Meaning of Period of Employment, of the CAFRD.
 Otherwise, they will be considered as a priority 4.

-Note 4 – A CAF member approved for special commuting assistance (as per CBI 209.29, Special Commuting Assistance), is eligible to apply for an RHU as a priority 3.
+Note 3 – A CAF member approved for special commuting assistance (as per CBI 209.29, Special Commuting Assistance), is eligible to apply for an RHU as a priority 3.

-Table 3 Eligibility and Priority – Furnished Quarters (Training)
+Table 3 Eligibility and priority – furnished quarters (training)

-Priority Eligibility Notes
+Priority Eligibility Comments

 1